verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] How empty of me to be so full of you.
 - [ ] As a fellow person in their 30s, you good?
 - [ ] It may have escaped your notice, but life isn't fair.
+- [ ] Tell me every terrible thing you did and let me love you anyways.